criteo/loop/README.md

 proxy(server, 8080)
 ```

-It starts the reverse proxy on port 8080, and run the server task before serving the application.
+It starts the reverse proxy on port 8080, and runs the server task before serving the application.

 Any task can also declare further dependencies, for example: